pirhoo/etude-grosses-tetes-theme/README.md

-This theme is based on Sage 6.20.0 with a few alterations:
+This theme is based on Bud 6.20 and Sage 10.8 with a few alterations:

 * installation of Acorn in the theme directory (composer.json)
 * removal of every mentions of Tailwind